Elsbells766/ai-for-the-art/README.md

 - I aim to create a portfolio of my work
 - I am to present my work in a clear and well organised way
 - I aim to increase my confidence levels using the tools provided
+- I aim to use python and jupyter notebook